Some entrepreneurs start a business while working full-time because it is the only option for those who dream of owning a company.

 Did you know your Pay As You Earn (PAYE) tax credits can be adjusted across two jobs?
 Therefore, your employer may see that your tax credits have decreased on your payslip if you decide to change your tax credits.
 This might prompt them to question the change, so telling them about your side business may be the only thing to do.

 Gig economy refers to workers that work on a part-time or payment-by-task basis, for supply and demand jobs.

-Some of the big names that use this system include Uber and Deliveroo.
+Some of the big names that use this system include Uber and Deliveroo, which started online businesses.
 But it also applies to professional workers like consultants, independent contractors, freelancers and “side hustlers”.